Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Polygonaceae >>> Rumex crispus

 Photographed along Sycamore Creek, e.
 Maricopa Co., Arizona.
 March 2008.

 PERENNIAL HERB: Robust herbaceous plant regrowing year after year from underground tubers.
-Plants may reach 1½ meters tall and often grow in clumps.
-Generally only visible above ground in the spring.
+Plants may reach 1½ meters tall and often grow in extensive clumps.

 FRUIT: Dry single-seeded capsules with three conspicuous reddish-brown wings.